MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/introduction.rst

 Introduction
 ============

-MicroUI Foundation Library provides access to a pixelated display and inputs.
+MicroUI Foundation Library provides access to a pixel-based display and inputs.

 The aim of this library is to enable the creation of user interface in Java by reifying hardware capabilities.